josh146/josh146.github.io/content/recipes/awase-dashi.md

 * The used kombu and katsuobushi can be stored in the refrigerator for a week or in the freezer for up to a month.

+* If you have the time, soaking your kombu in cold water for one hour (or potentially overnight and up to 24 hours) produces a strong, flavourful dashi without the need to bring the kombu up to a simmer (which can add distracting flavour).
+Simply remove the kombu after soaking, bring the water to a simmer and then remove from the heat and add the dried fish or shiitake mushrooms for steeping.